Alderley House: Sir Matthew Hale's original 17th-century house

-With both of Sir Matthew Hale's parents dying before he had reached the age of 5 he was brought up by Anthony Kingscot, a close relative and devout puritan.
-He remained firmly religious throughout his life and it is possible that this influenced his choice of location for the house: immediately to the southwest of St Kenelm's Church, whose origins date back to c.
+Both of Hale's parents died before he was five and he was brought up by Anthony Kingscot, a close relative and devout puritan.
+Hale remained firmly religious throughout his life and it is possible that this influenced his choice of location for the house: immediately to the southwest of St Kenelm's Church, whose origins date back to c.
 1450.
 In 1663, the year after the construction of The Lower House was completed, Sir Matthew Hale was granted the right of way from his new manor house into the churchyard.
 The Lower House was then to remain the Hale family home for the next 100 years.

-The Lower House was a substantial property: a nine-bay house with gables at either end and five small dormer windows in between.
-It was completed in the same year that Parliament introduced the Hearth Tax, and the surviving Hearth Tax Assessment records a house of 18 hearths.
+A substantial property, a nine-bay house with gables at either end and five small dormer windows in between, it was completed in the same year that Parliament introduced the hearth tax, and the surviving Hearth Tax Assessment records a house of 18 hearths.

-When ill-health forced him to relinquish his position as Lord Chief Justice in 1676, Sir Matthew Hale retired to his seat at Alderley where he died on Christmas Day the same year; he was buried in St Kenelm's churchyard.
+In 1676 ill-health forced Hale to resign as Lord Chief Justice and he retired to Alderley where he died on Christmas Day the same year; he was buried in St Kenelm's churchyard.
 His first wife Anne Moore, daughter of Sir Henry Moore and granddaughter of Sir Francis Moore, had borne him 10 children.
-He outlived all but the eldest daughter and the youngest son and, as a result, had taken into his care some of his grandchildren (after the death of their parents).
+He outlived all but the eldest daughter and the youngest son and, as a result, had taken some of his grandchildren into his care after the death of their parents.
 It was to these grandchildren that he left his estate, while he bequeathed West End House to his daughter, Mary; the latter property subsequently passed out of the family when it was sold by one of her descendants in the middle of the 18th century, around which time it was substantially rebuilt.

 For a period of more than one hundred years following the death of Sir Matthew Hale, The Lower House remained the family seat.
-However, between 1776 and 1780, another Matthew Hale (possibly Sir Matthew Hale's great-grandson) decided to rebuild The Upper House on the lower slopes of nearby Winner Hill (to the east of St Kenelm's Church), after which this became the new family home; consequently, The Lower House may have been abandoned for a while.
+However, between 1776 and 1780, another Matthew Hale, possibly Sir Matthew Hale's great-grandson, decided to rebuild The Upper House on the lower slopes of nearby Winner Hill to the east of St Kenelm's Church, after which this became the new family home; consequently, The Lower House may have been abandoned for a while.